AstroMined/debtonator/docs/adr/compliance/adr013_implementation_checklist.md

 This checklist details all tasks required to fully implement ADR-013 (Decimal Precision Handling) across the Debtonator application.
 The checklist is organized by implementation area and includes specific files and changes needed.

+**Implementation Strategy Update (3/16/2025)**: We're following a centralized approach by enhancing the `BaseSchemaValidator` with standardized field methods and utility functions.
+This maintains consistency across all schema files while reducing duplication and potential fragmentation.
+All decimal validation now happens in two centralized locations:
+1. The `DecimalPrecision` core module (for calculation utilities)
+2. The `BaseSchemaValidator` class (for API boundary validation)

 ## 1. Core Module Implementation

 - [x] Create `src/core` directory if it doesn't exist